aagricola/19-NM/04-week_Zine-Design/README.md

 - Please explore some more zines that I have brought to class with me and on issuu (in the link above) for inspiration for your assignment and projects.

-## Assignment
+## InDesign Assignment

 Create a layout for your two truths and a fiction homework.

+##Illustrator Assignment

-Using your reading as a source of inspiration, combine text with your images to make a zine that you can print out today.
+Drawing upon your reading as a source of inspiration, use Illustrator to create a work of word art.
+Feel free to use text in combination with a collage or image you have previously made.

 ## Project 1 : Due March 4